Every little girl dreams of a fairytale wedding. At least I did.

 The memories of my marriage is better than what I ever dreamed it would be.

 Weddings haven’t been easy for me.
 For the first few years, I looked for any and every excuse to stay away.
-Don’t get me wrong, I’m SO happy for the couple getting married.
-It just brings back memories.
-It’s hard.
+It brought back memories of what was supposed to be a perfect day.

 I love this picture because I know I was genuinely happy.
-I wasn’t faking for the camera.
+For a moment or two, I wasn’t faking for the camera.

-I couldn’t wait to get away and start our marriage together.
+We were leaving our reception, and I couldn’t wait to get away and start our life together.

 Today is our ten year anniversary.
-I would have never guessed we would be where we are now.
+I never would have guessed we would be where we are now.
+It’s been a good ten years.

-We are celebrating big this year.
-This weekend we are heading out on a Caribbean cruise with friends, Andy and Stacie Wood (also celebrating their 10-year next month).
-While we are cruising, next week I’m going to post a top ten list of my favorite things over the last ten years.
+We are celebrating big this year and heading out on a Caribbean cruise with our friends, Andy and Stacie Wood (also celebrating their 10-year next month).